qchen3301/Notes-On-Java/README.md

 **Random Access Memory**: RAM holds the sequence of instructions, coded in binary, that programs references for its instructions.

 Memory is divided into sections that hold an equal amount of data, known as *switches*. *Switch On* is 1, *Switch Off* is 0.
 Each *switch* is a *bit*, or *binary digit*, with 8 *bits* making up a *byte*.
 Each *byte* is assigned a unique number known as an *address*, ordered from lowest to highest.

+## The History and Utility of Java
+The first incarnation of Java was developed at Sun Microsystems as a precursor platform to what we would now call The Internet Of Things (*IoT*): a generic programming language that would not be constrained by different processors used by different consumer devices.
+While a market for an *IoT* did not emerge in the 90s or millenium, the nascent consumer-oriented *Information Super-highway* proved to be an applicable testbed for the Java team's theories on a universal programming language.